mpasovic/majapasovic.org/_posts/2012-05-19-twilight-zone.md

 ---
 layout: post
+title: >-
-title: "Everything is in the Eye of the Beholder: Disordered Perception and The Twilight Zone"
+  Everything is in the Eye of the Beholder: Disordered Perception and The Twilight Zone
+published: true
 ---

 <span class="versal w9">W</span>hether we belong to the generation of